Peer-to-peer file sharing: Music industry

 The economic effect of copyright infringement through peer-to-peer file sharing on music revenue has been controversial and difficult to determine.
 Unofficial studies found that file sharing had a negative impact on record sales.
-It has proven difficult to untangle the cause and effect relationships among a number of different trends, including an increase in legal online purchases of music; illegal file-sharing; drops in the prices of CDs; and the extinction of many independent music stores with a concomitant shift to sales by big-box retailers.
+It has proven difficult to untangle the cause and effect relationships among a number of different trends, including an increase in legal online purchases of music; illegal file-sharing; drop in the prices of compact disks; and the closure of many independent music stores with a concomitant shift to sales by big-box retailers.

-Also many independent artists choose a peer-to-peer file sharing method named BitTorrent Bundle for distribution.